biodash/biodash.github.io/content/codeclub/15_plotly/index.md

 `{{< chart data="gapminder" >}}`

-**Note:** I know this plot isn't animating, this is just because of how this website is formatting and I couldn't figure out how to fix it.
-But, if you do this in R, you will find the code works.
+**Note:** I know this plot isn't animating -- for an animated version, [see this page](/codeclub/15_plotly/Plotly-with-answers.html#4_Bonus).
+Also, if you do this in R yourself, you will find the code works.

 </details>